 The artwork encompasses several different mediums, including railroad ties, porcelain, steel, and colored resin, and every piece of artwork has some connection to the credit union or Rock Hill.
 One even functions as a bike rack.

 “We needed 19 bike rack stations to receive our LEED Certification,” Pettibon says.
-“That the artist was able to come up with a piece of art that serves as a bike rack speaks loudly that the art is not just something that hangs on the wall, but something that is part of the facility we can use.”
+“That the artist was able to come up with a piece of art that serves as a bike rack shows the art does not just hang on the wall, it is a part of the facility we can use.”

 All told, Family Trust spent $50,000 to commission the artwork.
 It asked the artists to prepare their own budgets and work with architects to make sure their artwork wouldn’t be too large or too heavy.
 It also asked students to sign contracts and gave them a design fee, which the credit union learned is a common practice for commissioned art.